Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Pools

 The Lava Pool is the Polynesian’s feature pool.
-It sits directly behind the Great Ceremonial House and is themed to look like a volcano.
+It is themed to look like a volcano and sits directly behind the Great Ceremonial House.

-The Lava Pool has a zero-entry area on one side, a waterfall feature, and a 142′ long waterslide.
+On one side, the lava pool has a zero-entry area, a waterfall feature, and a 142-foot-long waterslide.

 The waterslide is a lot of fun.
 It goes under this little walkway before dumping you out at the bottom.